Shri Guru Charitra: Structure

 In chapters 25, 26,27 the essence of Vedas is encapsulated very accurately.

 Chapter 31, 32 and 36 elaborate about code of conduct of a Woman, Widow and a Brahmin respectively.

-Stories connected to Rudraksh, Bhasma (holy ash), Ashvatt tree, Karma, sins and Pryaschitta are also explained by Sree Guru himself.
+Stories connected to Rudraksh, Bhasma (holy ash), Ashvatt tree, Karma, sins and atonement Pryashchitta are also explained by Sree Guru himself.

-Chapter 51 narrates the account of Sree Guru Nrusiha Saraswati ending his avatar.
+Chapter 51 narrates the account of Sree Guru Nrusimha Saraswati ending his avatar.